panda-workshop/panda-workshop.github.io/submission.md

 </ul>

 Submissions can be done via [insert Link].
-<i>Accepted papers will be published in the ICPE companion.</i>
+<p><i>Accepted papers will be published in the ICPE companion.</i></p>

 <h2><b>FORMAT</b></h2>

-The format of the submissions should follow the ACM format of the companion conference, ICPE.
+The submission format should follow the ACM format of the companion conference ICPE.

 All presented papers will have a good amount of time allocated for Q&A plus feedback.
-In addition, the presentation session will be wrapped up by a 10-15 min discussion.
+Additionally, each presentation session will be wrapped up by a 10-15 min discussion.

 <h2><b>IMPORTANT DATES</b></h2>